【Event registration】Cambridge Audio x KEF fully presents: The new generation of streaming audio and video (..... - Site Events- Post76Play.com - Breaking Latest News

 3) Due to the limited seats in the venue, walk-in participation is not allowed without confirmation of identity.

-4) If the member who is arranged to attend is absent from the event on the day, and there is no reasonable explanation to notify the moderator, the website has the right to cancel the member’s right to participate in the event again.
+4) If the member who is arranged to attend is absent from the event on the day, and there is no reasonable explanation to notify the moderator, the website has the right to cancel the right of the member to participate in the event again.

 5) If the event needs to be temporarily canceled due to weather or the sudden deterioration of the epidemic situation, we will post an announcement on the website and may notify the affected users by SMS.